xgfone/configmanager/README.md

 # configmanager
 An extensible go configuration manager.
 The default parsers can parse the CLI arguments and the property file.
 You can implement and register your parser, and the manager engine will call the parser to parse the config.

+## Principle of Work

+1. Start to parse the configuration.
+2. Register the CLI options into all the parsers.
+3. Register the other options into the parsers except the CLI parser.
+4. The manager calls the CLI parser to parse the CLI arguments.
+5. The manager calls each other parsers according to the order which are registered.
+    1. Call `GetKeys()` to get the keys of all the options that the parser needs.
+    2. Get the option values by the keys above from the values that has been parsed.
+    3. Call the method `Parse` of the parser with those option values, and get the parsed result.
+    4. Merge the parsed result together.
+6. Check whether some required options neither have the value nor the default value.

 ## Usage
 ```go
 package main